RohitKochhar/python-card-models/README.md

 Python classes to simulate playing cards

 ## Installation
 Installation can be done using the pip package manager.
-Information on the package can be found [here](https://test.pypi.org/project/python-card-models/0.0.1/)
+Information on the package can be found [here](https://test.pypi.org/project/PythonCardModels/)

 To install, run the following command in your terminal:
 ```
-pip install -i https://test.pypi.org/simple/ python-card-models==0.0.1
+pip install -i https://test.pypi.org/simple/ PythonCardModels
 ```

 ## Usage